Top bin collection company to raise prices

-One of the country’s biggest bin companies is increasing its prices, but not because of the new waste-collection measures that come into effect next month.
+One of the country’s biggest bin companies is increasing its prices, but not because of the new waste-collection measures that come into effect next month, Joyce Fegan

 Greenstar, which provides recycling and waste-collection services across 14 counties, including Cork, Dublin, Wicklow, and Donegal, is increasing its charges because of the falling value of recyclables in the international commodity market.